Climate-Dynamics/climatedynamics-web/source/net/ppl.rst

     |ico4|

     - Climate change, Earth system dynamics, climate modelling, statistics, AI, computational geoscience.
-    - University of Glasgow, Scotland (UK)
+    - University of Glasgow (Scotland, UK)
-    - *"I am a senior lecturer (associate professor) at the University of Glasgow and investigate climate change and Earth system dynamics.
-I focus primarily on the interactions between climate and landscapes in mountains and coastal regions.
-I employ process-based models, empirical-statistical models, and techniques from AI.
+    - *"I am a senior lecturer (associate professor) and computational climatologist at the University of Glasgow.
+I investigate and model climate system dynamics and the regional/local impacts of climate change.
+I develop and apply statistical tools, data-driven and process-based models.
 I am an advocate of „open science“ and multilateral collaboration, and an active member of the European Geosciences Union (EGU).
 I serve as a topical editor for the journals Earth System Dynamics and Geoscience Communication.
 Recent outreach efforts include the development of open and accessible educational materials about climate science and Earthquakes."*

 .. topic:: Peck, Herbert (Don Paloma, Honorary Member)

     |ico5|

     - Pattern and face recognition, path optimisation, behavioural research
-    - Free Bird (Freelancer), Glasgow, Scotland (UK)
+    - Free Bird (Freelancer), Glasgow (Scotland, UK)
     - *"Peck, peck ... coo!"*